Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Algebraic sheaf theory and Schur bundles

 \subsection{Dividing by $K_X$}

-Our main goal will now be to control the cohomology of the $\mathcal{ S}^{ (\ell_1, \dots, \ell_n)} T_X^*$ by a formula which will complement the inequality of the theorem on p.~\pageref{majoration-Rousseau}, in the case where $\ell_n$ is large (whence all the $\ell_i$ are so too).
+Our main goal will now be to control the cohomology of the $\mathcal{ S}^{ (\ell_1, \dots, \ell_n)} T_X^*$ by a formula which will complement the inequality of Theorem~\ref{majoration-Rousseau}, in the case where $\ell_n$ is large (whence all the $\ell_i$ are so too).
 It is then natural to use the known formula:

 under the subtraction form:

 which underlines twisting by a certain $\mathcal{ O}_X ( t)$.
 On the occasion, it is known thanks to analytical tools (cf. Section~6 in~\cite{ dem2000}) that if $\mathcal{ E}$ is {\em any} holomorphic vector bundle on the hypersurface $X \subset \P^{ n+1} ( \C)$ and if $\mathcal{ L}$ is an ample (or even nef) {\em line} bundle on $X$, then: